 Meet our Faculty

 Dr. Elizabeth Adams is a clinical professor in the Department of Communication Sciences and Disorders and a licensed audiologist in Vermont.
-Her clinical specialties include auditory assessment, comprehensive treatment of hearing loss, and hearing aid fittings utilizing evidence-based practice.
+Her clinical specialties include auditory assessment, tinnitus management, treatment of hyperacusis and decreased sound tolerance, comprehensive treatment of hearing loss and hearing aid fittings utilizing evidence-based practice.
 She teaches the audiology coursework for graduate and undergraduate students within the department and provides clinical instruction and direct patient care at the Eleanor M. Luse Center's Audiology Clinic.
+She holds a Certificate in Audiology Precepting (CH-AP) and a Certificate in Tinnitus Management (CH-TM) from the American Board of Audiology.
 Community outreach and education of other healthcare professionals have been an important focus more recently, with a variety of presentations and activities around the state.

 Sharon Cote is an associate professor in the Department of Communication Sciences and Disorders, where she supervises graduate students and teaches them clinical skills both in treatment and diagnostics at the Eleanor M. Luse Center.
 Her special interest is in speech sound disorders, language and literacy.

-Dr. Nancy Gauvin is a clinical assistant professor in the Department of Communication Sciences and Disorders with specialty experience in a variety of speech and language areas such as swallowing disorders, resonance disorders, craniofacial anomalies and cleft lip and palate.
+Dr. Nancy Gauvin is a clinical assistant professor and a Henderson Post-Doctoral Fellow in the Department of Communication Sciences and Disorders with specialty experience in a variety of speech and language areas such as: swallowing disorders, voice disorders, resonance disorders, craniofacial anomalies and cleft lip and palate.
 Additionally, she has experience providing accent modification therapy to clients from various countries of the world, and a professional history of working on a craniofacial team.
-She has been an invited lecturer to Managua, Nicaragua for Operation Smile and various other conferences.
+Dr. Gauvin has worked internationally in London, England and has been an invited lecturer to Managua, Nicaragua for Operation Smile.
+Dr. Gauvin recently reintroduced a transgender voice program at the Eleanor M. Luse Center for the trans community.

 Dr. Stephanie Hollop is a staff audiologist in the Eleanor M. Luse Center for Communication, licensed to practice in Vermont.
 She enjoys working with patients of all ages and has a special interest in tinnitus management.
 She holds a Certificate of Clinical Competence in Audiology (CCC-A) from the American Speech-Language-Hearing Association (ASHA).
 She is also a fellow of the American Academy of Audiology (AAA) and a member of the Vermont Speech-Language-Hearing Association (VSHA).